01386 833050

 If you have followed the steps correctly, your bridle should now be complete and waiting to fit your horse or pony, ready to go riding.
 A big thank you to our Brand Ambassador Charlotte Fricker for making the video and assistance with the article.

-Since our inception in 2007, Pink Equine has established itself as an innovator in horse bridle design.
+Since our inception in 2007, Pink Equine has established itself as an innovator in custom horse bridle design.
 Whilst our unique patterns enable you the rider to coordinate your horse tack, we believe that first and foremost, horse tack should function correctly and be made from the best materials, to ensure maximum comfort for the horse.

 We love horses but also admire quality and style and this is the ethos behind our designs, from our sport interchange colour piped bridle to our patent dressage double bridle, all have been designed and manufactured with the same care and attention to detail.